 Air Ambulance Service

-Coverage does not include the return of Saskatchewan residents from outside the province or country.
-Residents are strongly encouraged to obtain travel insurance to cover unexpected costs including emergency care and transportation when travelling outside the province.
+Note: The Saskatchewan Ministry of Health does not pay for the return of Saskatchewan residents who have a medical emergency outside the province or outside Canada.
+Residents are strongly encouraged to obtain travel or health insurance to cover unforeseen costs including emergency care and transportation when travelling outside the province or outside Canada.

 Senior Citizen's Ambulance Assistance